f-rivo/SC17_Developer_Lab/WRAP_UP.md

 <br>

-### Congratulations
+### Congratulations!
-You have successfully completed all the modules of SC17 Xilinx Developer Lab!
+You have successfully completed all the modules of SC17 Xilinx Developer Lab.
+Thank you for your participation.

 <br>